IrishTnT/Ironroad/readme.md

 ### A Python Irish Rail assistant

 Ironroad is a personal project to further my Python experience by processing the [IrishRail API](http://api.irishrail.ie/realtime/).
+Ironroad is available under the GNU General Public License V3

 ## Setup
 ### Required